Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 * **ControlFile** _path-or-uri_

 Path or URI to control XML file.
-The default is https://raw.githubusercontent.com/Skatterbrainz/Chocolatey/master/control.xml
+The default is https://raw.githubusercontent.com/Skatterbrainz/Chocolatey/master/FudgePop/control.xml
+For more information about the XML syntax, refer to [ControlFileSyntax](https://github.com/Skatterbrainz/Chocolatey/blob/master/FudgePop/ControlFileSyntax.md)

 * **LogFile** _string_